lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 #### Data

-We use the administrative data from the University of Barcelona from 2007 to 20xx, which provides a detailed record of the academic performance of undergraduate students who enrolled in the years before and after the change in tuition fees.
+We use the administrative data from the University of Barcelona (UB), which provides a detailed record of the academic performance of undergraduate students before and after the change in tuition fees.
+The sample consists of all students who enrolled at UB from 2007 to 2017.
 Our data includes their course selection, grades, retakes, and graduation dates.
 It also incorporates the background information of students recorded during the pre-enrollment process, as well as their performance in the college entrance examination.

 #### Methodology